 Welcome to the Biocultural Anthropology Lab

 My overarching research interest concerns the evolution of human childhood.
-Specifically, I focus on child physical, social, and emotional development and parental and alloparental reproductive and investment strategies, and breastfeeding, lactation, and human milk composition.
+Specifically, I focus on infant and child physical, social, and emotional development and parental and alloparental reproductive and investment strategies, and breastfeeding, lactation, and human milk composition.
 I conduct cross-cultural research in the Central African Republic among the Aka hunter-gatherers and the Ngandu horticulturalists and in Ethiopia among the Sidama agro-pastoralists and in the US among local populations.
-I am a biocultural anthropologist, whose research is informed through life history theory and behavioral ecology.
+I am a biocultural anthropologist whose research is informed through life history theory and behavioral ecology.
 My current research projects are listed below.

 Child Development and Human Cooperative Breeding

 My research on child development and human cooperative breeding is focused on understanding the role of parents and alloparents in children’s social and emotional development and how others affect parental reproductive and behavior strategies.
 For this, I explore who cares for children cross-culturally, the influence of sociecology on parental and alloparental investment in children, the role and influence of caregivers on children’s attachment relationship, and the effects of caregivers on children’s growth and nutritional status.
 This research is being carried out in both Central and East Africa among hunter-gatherers, horticulturalists and agro-pastoralists.

 Human Milk Composition